mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 ## Release and announce scripts

-If you want to test the scripts that upload to github and/or announce in discord, you should append following to your `mastercomfig-vars` file:
+If you want to test the scripts that upload to GitHub and/or announce in Discord, you should append following to your `mastercomfig-vars` file:

 ```bash